-The Victorian government through the Department of State Development, Business and Innovation is launching the eServices Register on 1 July 2013.
+The Victorian government through the Department of State Development, Business and Innovation launched the eServices Register on 1 July 2013.

-Use of the eServices Register to procure ICT professional services will be mandatory for all the inner budget departments and agencies covered by the VGPB.
-It will be available for use by all other government agencies including Local government.
+Use of the eServices Register to procure ICT professional services is mandatory for all the inner budget departments and agencies covered by the VGPB.
+It is available for use by all other government agencies including Local government.

-The eServices Register will promote more efficient delivery of ICT services to the Victorian Government.
-The eServices Register will simplify the process of bidding for government work for suppliers while allowing the government to make more informed purchasing decisions from a greater range of suppliers.
+The eServices Register promotes more efficient delivery of ICT services to the Victorian Government.
+The eServices Register simplifies the process of bidding for government work for suppliers while allowing the government to make more informed purchasing decisions from a greater range of suppliers.

 The eServices Register contributes towards one of the objectives identified in the Victorian Government ICT Strategy 2013 - 2014 by seeking to make the procurement process for ICT services more efficient – both for buyers and suppliers.

-The eServices Register will represent a step change to procuring ICT services in government:
+The eServices Register represents a step change to procuring ICT services in government:

 - Purchase orders will be issued through departmental/agency financial systems as is currently the case.
 In the longer term it is expected that automatic links to financial systems will be developed.

-- Interim arrangements will apply for departments who have not had their procurement plans certified.
+- Interim arrangements will apply for departments who have not transitioned under procurement reform.

-- A gateway web site will be established containing extensive help information.
+- A gateway web site has been established containing extensive help information.

 The eServices register will operate under a policy environment set by both the Victorian Government ICT strategy and the VGPB procurement reform across government departments:

 - The Victorian Government ICT Strategy was released on 12 February 2013.
 To continue improving ICT in the Victorian Government, the Strategy has been updated for the years 2014 and 2015.

 - The Procurement Reform Program.